pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPaCluster.md

 Check the status of the cluster using either the admin console or the Admin REST API:

-* To use the administrator console:
+* To use the Administrator Console:

-  1. Log in to the administrator console: `https://localhost:9000`
+  1. Log in to the Administrator Console: `https://localhost:9000`
   1. Go to Settings.
 You should see your engine(s) here.

 * To use the PingAccess Admin REST API, enter: